lukso-network/docs/docs/tools/erc725js/getting-started.md

 Create an instance of `ERC725` with just a [schema](https://docs.lukso.tech/tools/erc725js/schemas): **useful for just encoding / decoding data.**

+This is useful if you have a lot of schema for multiple data keys, so that you can set them once on instantiation, instead of passing each schema every time you use the encoding / decoding methods.

 ```js
 import ERC725, { ERC725JSONSchema } from '@erc725/erc725.js';